 Solving safety-related problems centers around two key strategies:

-- Finding solutions for the surface cause problems.
-Eliminating/reducing the hazardous conditions and unsafe work behaviors that will become the actual/possible surfaces causes
+Solving surface-cause problems.
+Eliminating/reducing unique hazardous conditions and unsafe work behaviors representing the surface causes of accidents.

-- Finding solutions for the root cause problems.
-Improving inadequate or missing safety and health programs, policies, plans, processes, and procedures that represent the actual/potential root causes for accidents.
+Solving root-cause problems.
+Improving inadequate or missing safety and health programs, policies, plans, processes, procedures, and practices representing the root causes that contribute to hazardous conditions and unsafe behaviors.

 As with any process, there are a number of required steps involved to ensure a successful outcome.
-Let's examine five steps that every problem solving task should involve.
+Let's examine the five steps every problem solving task should involve.

 Step 1: Understand the problem

-- Describe the observable/measurable conditions and behaviors that represent the "signs and symptoms." of the problem.
+Describe the observable/measurable conditions and behaviors.
+They represent the "signs and symptoms." of the problem.

 Step 2: Discover the cause(s)

-- Ask who, what, where, why, when, and how, to get to the source or root cause of the problem.
+Ask questions.
+Ask who, what, where, why, when, and how to get to the source or root cause of the problem.

-- Develop specific primary and alternative solution strategies.
-Focus on engineering, work practice, and administrative controls, or personal protective equipment to make correct corrective actions.
+Develop specific primary and alternative solution strategies.
+Focus on elimination/substitution, engineering controls, administrative controls, or personal protective equipment to correct corrective actions.

 Step 4: Sell the solution

 What is an effective recommendation?
 You'll learn more about submitting a recommendation that "sells the fix" in the next module.
-When recommendations are not acted upon it may be that the supervisor does not have enough information to decide and act right away.
+When recommendations are not acted upon, it may be that the supervisor does not have enough information to decide and act right away.

-Your work in problem solving is not done once you have gained agreement on the solution.
+Your work in problem-solving is not done once you have gained agreement on the solution.
 In fact, your problem(s) may just be starting.
-Implementing the solution to problems that require

-- Transition occurs within each affected employee.
+Transition.
+Transition originates within each affected employee.
 It's a psychological process of adapting to externally imposed change.
-It involves changes in behavior and performance.
+It involves changes in thinking, beliefs, behavior, and performance.

-- Phase Two.
-Adapting.
-Searching for new identity.
+Phase Two - Adapting.
+Searching for a new identity.
 Limbo.
 Neutral zone.
-Learning new behaviors, performance.
+Learning new behaviors.